Archive | May, 2026

 Opinion

-Almost 20 years ago, Rupert Murdock noted, “When it comes to K through 12 education, we see a $500 billion sector in the US alone …” For more than thirty years, extremely wealthy people after those billions of education dollars have been spending to privatize and undermine public education.
-They have created phony think tanks, graduate schools and education media.
+Almost 20 years ago, Rupert Murdock noted, “When it comes to K through 12 education, we see a $500 billion sector in the US alone …” For more than thirty years, extremely wealthy people, after those billions of education dollars, have been spending to privatize and undermine public education.
+They have created phony think tanks, phony graduate schools and propaganda based media.
 Vouchers are a major tool for destroying the public system.
 Vouchers remove funds from public schools and the authors of voucher-legislation work to insure they are given as little oversight as possible.
 Billionaires like the President of the United States do not care about people not in their social circles.
 They are what Minnesota Governor Tim Walz calls, “greedy bastards.”